thinktandem/thinktandem.io/src/content/articles/digital-agency-onboarding-with-kalabox.md

 ### Pro Tip

 * If you are mainly working with code changes - keep it simple and just create 1 single app to rule them all
-* Use 'kbox git' to swicth between branches
+* Use 'kbox git checkout' to swicth between branches

 ## Reality Check: Front End Web Development with Kalabox